bertelsmannstift/data-knowledge-hub/README.md

-# Data Knowledge Hub for Monitoring Online Discourse
+# Data Knowledge Hub for Researching Online Discourse

 The Data Knowledge Hub is an initiative designed to serve as a central resource for those interested in monitoring social media and online discourse.
 It is aimed at researchers, social scientists, data scientists, journalists, practitioners, and policymakers.